Successful companies are very clear in defining their core values.

 Taking this further, ask your self this: To live at your peak, what are you willing to give up?

 This is highly individualistic.
 It’s important to get very clear on what you are actually willing to let go of and what is non-negotiable.

 Take some time to clearly define what your peak life looks like now and how you want it to look in 5 years, 10 years and 20 years.

 A few years back my peak life included having a body that could be stage-ready in just a few weeks’ time.

-After sacrificing our date night social wine habit for months on end, it became apparent that what I was giving up was not in alignment with my true peak living scenario.
+After sacrificing our date-night-social-wine-habit for months on end, it became apparent that what I was giving up was not in alignment with my true peak living scenario.
 This was fine for me but it did nothing improve life for my husband. (improving the lives of others)

 The truth is, Ed and I have built a life around enjoying great wine.
 This is included in our definition of living at our peak.
 A nearly stage-ready body is not compatible with a weekly date-night-wine-habit. 🍷 Improving the life of my partner in turn greatly improves my life.

-According to my core values, feeling better, looking better, and doing better, while enjoying certain activities that I love are a top priority.
+According to my core values, feeling better, looking better, and doing better, are a result of living my core values.
+They are not the values themselves.

-Is it a sacrifice?
-Sure.
-But as Mark says: values are not free.
-Values not free, and worse yet, regret is painful.
-This is how I have chosen to decide what to give up and what to.
+But as Mark says: values are NOT FREE, and worse yet, regret is painful.
+This is how I have chosen to decide what to give up and what to keep.

 Let’s keep the conversation going.